disablecamera/disablecamera.github.io/index.md

 # 2. Enable USB debugging on your Android device

-This configures your phone to allow you to send commands to it.
+This configures your Android device to allow you to send commands to it.

 In the Settings app:

-1. Enable the "Developer options" menu (if you haven't done so) by going to the "About phone" menu, scrolling to the bottom, and tapping "Build number" 7 times.
+1. Enable the "Developer options" menu (if you haven't done so) by going to the "About phone" (or "About tablet") menu, scrolling to the bottom, and tapping "Build number" 7 times.
 A message will appear saying that you are now a developer.
 2. In the "Developer options" menu, go to the "USB debugging" option and enable it.